hirosystems/stacks-subnets/docs/how-to-guides/how-to-enable-event-observer-interface.md

+---
+title: How to enable the event observer interface
+---

-# Event dispatching / observer interface
+# Enable Event Observer Interface

 The `stacks-node` supports a configurable event observer interface.
 This is enabled by adding an entry to the node's `config.toml` file:

 ```toml
 ...